 - 12 oz. distilled, boiled, or filtered water

-- 1/2 teaspoon liquid oil (olive oil, Vitamin E oil, or almond oil)
+- 1/2 teaspoon liquid oil (olive oil, fractionated coconut oil, Vitamin E oil, or almond oil) for moisture

 - 6-8 drops essential oil of choice – we like Lemon or Thieves

-- Fill foaming soap dispenser with a little more than 3/4 with water
+- Fill foaming soap dispenser about 3/4 of the way full with distilled water

 - Add oil and essential oils

 - Gently shake or swirl bottle to mix ingredients